 About SAFE e-learning courses

-SAFE e-learning courses aim to support capacity building and enhancing the knowledge of professionals and family-based carers who provide care and support to unaccompanied children.
-The e-learning courses are tailored to support the care provision to these children in a family setting, such as in foster care and kinship care placements.
+SAFE e-learning courses aim to enhance the knowledge and skills of professionals and family-based carers (foster carers and kinship carers) who provide care and support to unaccompanied and separated children in Europe.

-Professionals: those who work to facilitate and support provision of family-based care for unaccompanied children, such as: social workers, childcare/youth workers, psychologists, law practitioners, NGO professionals/ volunteers etc..
+Care professionals: those who work with unaccompanied and separated children, such as social workers, childcare/youth workers, psychologists, law practitioners, non-profit organisation professionals/volunteers etc..

 Each of the two e-learning courses comprised of two modules: